pow-auth/pow/guides/api.md

 # How to use Pow in an API

 Pow comes with plug n' play support for Phoenix as HTML web interface.
 API's work differently, and the developer should have full control over the flow in a proper built API.
-Therefore Pow encourages that you build custom controllers, and use the plug methods for API integration.
+Therefore Pow encourages that you build custom controllers, and use the plug functions for API integration.

 To get you started, here's the first steps to build a Pow enabled API interface.